rfo909/CFT/README.md

 CFT started life as a way to create config files, copy files to remote hosts and starting and stopping remote services, all via PowerShell.
 Soon followed log collection and searching.

-- Terminal based, interactive language, for automation
-- Written in Java
-- Runs on Windows and Linux
+CFT is a terminal based, interactive programming language, for automation of all kinds.
+It is written in Java, and is in active use on Windows and Linux.

 ## Features